benhid/unique-visitors/README.md

 Count the number of unique visitors to a website without compromising their privacy.
 Built using FastAPI and backed by PostgreSQL.

+For a deeper dive into the architectural decisions, take a look at [DESIGN.md](DESIGN.md).

 ## Install and Setup

 ### Docker